 This policy will be reviewed annually to ensure it remains relevant and effective.
 Feedback from staff, young people, and families is always welcome.

-9. Groups and Venues

-This policy applies to all Coventry Music activities, including but not limited to:

-Monday

-Singing Sparks!
-Group – Whoberley Hall Primary

-Steel Pan Music Group – Earlsdon Methodist Church

-Live on Stage Project – The Tin Music and Arts

-Tuesday (Albany Theatre)

-SPARKS!

-Ukulele Group

-Junior Voices Choir

-Junior Wind/Brass Group

-Junior Strings Group

-Coventry Music Orchestra

-String Orchestra

-Flute Group

-Wednesday

-SoundLab-COV – Ellen Terry Building, Coventry University

-Band Together (Children in Care/Looked After) – Council House

-Thursday

-Sparks! at Ravensdale – Ravensdale Primary School

-Sparks! at St Laurence's – St Laurence Primary School

-Sparks! at Holy Family – Holy Family Primary

-Singing Sparks!
-Group at St Anne’s – St Anne’s Primary School

-Friday

-Little Notes Early Years Music Group – Woodside Family Centre

-Little Notes Early Years Music Group – Park Edge Family Centre

-Plus, any other group or project initiated during the academic year.
+.

 10. Expectations for Parents and Carers (Early Years Music Groups)

 Coventry Music’s Early Years programmes, such as Little Notes, are delivered in partnership with Family Hubs and community venues.
 These sessions support musical development, bonding, and wellbeing for children aged 0–5 and their families.